Portable oxygen concentrators

 - DeVilbiss "iGo," manufactured by DeVilbiss

-- Inogen One, manufactured by the Inogen Corporation
+- Inogen One, manufactured by Inogen Inc.

-- Inova Labs "LifeChoice Activox," manufactured by Inova Labs
+- Inova Labs "LifeChoice Activox," manufactured by Inova Labs Inc.

-- International Biophysics "LifeChoice," manufactured by Inova Labs
+- International Biophysics "LifeChoice," manufactured by Inova Labs Inc.

 - Invacare SOLO2, manufactured by Invacare Corporation